80% Arms AR 15 Jig Adventure

 You need to think ahead about if you are ever going to complete an AR10 lower.
 If you don’t, you will have to purchase the jig all over again.

 Replacement parts are priced comparatively with their competition.
 However, shipping for the replacements is a bit expensive unless you are purchasing several parts.
-If you are going to order replacement parts, it is best to stock up to make shipping worthwhile since 80% arms use flat rate shipping.
+Make sure you take advantage of 80% Arms’ flat rate shipping and stock up on parts you may need.

 Even with the lessons that I learned the hard way, I had fun with this build.
 If you pay attention to the gotcha’s, you should have no problem completing an AR lower with this product.

-Building an 80% firearm is definitely more expensive than purchasing one but, you will have the satisfaction and pride of completing your AR lower yourself using the 80% arms jig.
+Building an 80% firearm is definitely more expensive than purchasing one.
+However, you will have the satisfaction and pride of completing your AR lower yourself using the 80% arms jig.

 Completing an AR lower is definitely the easiest of the 80% rifle builds.
-The average person should be able to complete this lower in about 30 minutes by carefully following our video or the enclosed instructions with the product.
+You should be able to complete this lower in about 30 minutes.

 This is an unbiased article and I do not have a relationship with 80% Arms.
 I have not been compensated for this build.
 In fact, I borrowed this jig from someone that I know.
 As usual, I do not advocate bypassing (breaking) federal, state or local laws or ordinances.
 Living in Montana, I have no laws or ordinances that required me to modify this rifle’s features.
 I may talk about or show you items that may not be legal where you live.
 If you like the work that we do here at The Rogue Banshee, please consider supporting us for free by clicking on our affiliate links before purchasing gear, parts and tools or donating to us on Patreon.